|

 hands-on education that takes him from local construction sites to

-forts and tree houses to his 30-year career as a noted architect,
+and tree houses to his 30-year career as a noted architect, Arnold says

-Arnold says he has always sought to create something that pleases
+he has always sought to create something that pleases the eye.

-sophistication,” says Jones.
+says Jones.
 “That’s why I decided to hire him.”
+After their initial

 “It was a great collaboration,” says Jones.
 “Jack pushed me to do